ohspc89/hbcd_motion_postproc/docs/source/outputs.rst

 |  999  |   undefined (could not be computed)  |
 +-------+--------------------------------------+

-h] lists instantaneous levels of avtivity as they occur over time.
+| h] lists instantaneous levels of avtivity as they occur over time.
-There are 2 columns of data, separated by commas: Unix epoch time (in seconds) at each instance, and classification at each instance.
-Classification of instance is described in g].
+| There are 2 columns of data, separated by commas: Unix epoch time (in seconds)
+  at each instance, and classification at each instance.
+| Classification of instance is described in g].

-i] provides the overall summary of physical activity in terms of 3 different measures: counts (instances) recorded, in terms of percentage time spent, and in terms of actual time spent in minutes.
-For each measure, values will be listed for the total, sedentary, light, and moderate-to-vigorous (MV) activity.
+| i] provides the overall summary of physical activity in terms of 3 different measures:
+|    counts (instances) recorded
+|    percentage time spent
+|    actual time spent in minutes.
+| For each measure, values will be listed for the total, sedentary, light,
+  and moderate-to-vigorous (MV) activity.
 The fifth label, "undefined", can be ignored.

 Error log: j]